Send the link below via email or IMCopy

 And I could add up to 4 more descriptors to round it out (An eternal student, "Too" Independent, Definitely NOT a neat freak, A debater, A survivor, etc.).
 But enough about me...what about you?

-Don't count on course slides to be your notes
+Don't count on MY course slides to = YOUR notes

 See Takiff, Sanchez, & Stewart, 2001